victoria-kaloudis/victoria-kaloudis.github.io/README.md

     <p><em>Figure 2 - Employee Registration and Log In Screen Screenshots</em></p>
 </div>

-As employees register, their information will be stored in the employee database.
-Here you can see the database that is created when I register as an employee of the pet hotel.
+When employees register, their information is stored in the employee database.
+Here, you can see the database that is created when I register as an employee of the pet hotel.

 <div style="text-align: center;">
     <img src="Images/Pet Hotel Artifact/Databases.jpg" width="300px" title="Databases Screenshot" />&nbsp;&nbsp;&nbsp;